Vachirawit Chivaaree: Business ventures

 In September 2023, Vachirawit established Cloud9 Entertainment, an artist management agency, and partnered with Universal Music Thailand to provide Thai talents a global platform.
 Allbright is his official fandom account.

 Personal life

 Vachirawit's interests include reading, Muay Thai, boxing, and football.
-He is a member of Monday Night Football Club.
+He is a member of Monday Knights Football Club.
 He owns a bicolor ragdoll cat named Ame.
 He enjoys photography, and shares his work via his Instagram account, "isawitbefore".
 He covers music on his Instagram as well.
 Some of these songs have been acknowledged by the original singers.

-In 2024 at Love You To Debt premiere press conference, Vachirawit announced his relationship with Thai actress-singer Pornnappan Pornpenpipat (Nene).

 Acting career

 2013–2019: Beginnings

 In 2013, at the age of 15, Vachirawit debuted as a variety show host in the 6th generation of Strawberry Krub Cake (SKC) on Channel 3 and his acting debut in SKC's short series The Beginning: Run Lovers Run produced by Duang Malee Maneejan and Nadao Bangkok.
 He was featured in small roles within the industry which includes TV dramas, music videos and a film.
 His notable roles were in Social Death Vote as "Day" and in I Sea U as "Peter".

 In 2018, Vachirawit auditioned for New Face Project by GMMTV and was signed as an actor/artist.
 In 2019, he was cast for the role of "young Dr. Peng" in Nadao Bangkok's My Ambulance.
 He became one of the hosts of GMM 25's travel based show Toe Laew, joining the show in its first season from Episode 135, and he reprised his role in the second season in 2020.